Arthur Alloo

-Arthur William Alloo (9 January 1892 – 16 September 1950) played first-class cricket in New Zealand from 1913 to 1931.
+Arthur William Alloo (9 January 1892 – 16 September 1950) played first-class cricket in New Zealand from 1913 to 1931, and represented New Zealand in the years before New Zealand played Test cricket.
 He worked as a schoolteacher.

 Cricket career

 Early career

 Alloo made his first-class debut as an opening batsman for Otago in the 1913–14 season.
 In his second match he made 101 against Wellington in three hours out of a team total of 236.

 He bowled little until 1918–19, when in a match against Southland he and Henry Holderness bowled unchanged throughout the match, Alloo taking 5 for 27 and 5 for 23.
 In his next match, in 1919–20, also against Southland, he took 6 for 20 in the second innings.
 A few days later, against Wellington, he scored 35 and 26 batting at number four, and bowled unchanged throughout the match, taking 6 for 63 and 4 for 96.
 According to Dick Brittenden, Alloo "dropped the ball on a length at slow-medium pace, and turned it from off".